AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ### Determining Porosity of Sand

+**Table 1**: This table shows the data collected by the subteam to calculate the porosity of the sand bed.

 | Trial number | Measured volume of sand (mL) $(V_{sample})$ | Volume of water in cylinder (mL) |Volume of water remaining in cylinder after saturating sand (mL) | Pore Volume (mL) $(V_{pore})$| Calculated Porosity $(\phi)$|
 |:-:|:--:|:---:|:---:|:--:|:----:|
 | 1 | 40 | 150 | 136 | 14 | 0.35 |
 | 2 | 40 | 150 | 136 | 14 | 0.35 |
 | 3 | 40 | 150 | 136 | 14 | 0.35 |
-**Table 1**: This table shows the data collected by the subteam to calculate the porosity of the sand bed.

 The subteam calculated the porosity of the sand and found it to be 0.35, with a surprising standard deviation of 0.0%.
+As evidenced by [Equation 1](#Equation-1), the lower the porosity of a material, the lower the material's fluidization velocity.

 This has a percent difference of 0% compared to [Weber-Shirk](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf)'s suggested value of 0.4 when the calculated value is rounded to one significant figure.

 ### Determining Sand Grain Dimensions

+**Table 2**: This table shows the sand dimensions measured by the subteam.

 | Sand grain | Measurement 1 (mm)| Measurement 2 (mm) | Measurement 3 (mm)|
 |:-:|:----:|:----:|:----:|